roalcantara/ticketfy-api/README.md

 1. Install the dependencies above
 2. `$ git clone https://github.com/roalcantara/ticketfy-api.git` - Clone the project
 3. `$ cd ticketfy-api` - Go into the project folder
-4. `$ bin/setup` - Run the setup script
+4. `$ bundle exec bin/setup` - Run the setup script

-5. `$ bin/rspec` - Run the specs to see if everything is working fine
+## Running specs and checking coverage

+`$ bundle exec rspec spec --format documentation --color` to run the specs.

+`$ coverage=on bundle exec rspec spec --format documentation --color` to generate the coverage report then open the file `coverage/index.html` on your browser.

 If everything goes OK, you can now run the project!